cacjs/cac/README.md

 This project is dedicated to our lovely C.C. sama.
 Maybe CAC stands for C&C as well :P

 <img src="http://i.giphy.com/v3FeH4swox9mg.gif" width="400"/>

+### Why not use Commander.js?

+CAC is very similar to Commander.js, while the latter does not support dot nested options, i.e. something like `--env.API_SECRET foo`.
+Besides, you can't use unknown options in Commander.js either.

+_And maybe more..._

+Basically I made CAC to fulfill my own needs for building CLI apps like [Poi](https://poi.js.org), [SAO](https://saojs.org) and all my CLI apps.
+It's small, simple but powerful :P

 ## Contributing